Baltimore Tummy Tuck (abdominoplasty)

 Finding out if a Tummy tuck is right for you

-Will a Tummy tuck tighten skin that hangs over the sides of my hips?
+Will a Tummy tuck tighten the skin that hangs over the sides of my hips?

-If you have excess skin and fat which hangs over your hips, you should consider a lower Body lift procedure.
+If you have excess skin and fat that hangs over your hips, you should consider an Extended Tummy Tuck or lower Body lift procedure.
 The body lift includes an Outer thigh lift and Buttock lift, in addition to the abdominoplasty.

 How is a Tummy tuck performed?